 Bridge Programme Mentors

 Our mentors are volunteers who are prepared to give their own time to help others improve their lives.
-They will have some history of addiction to a substance or some knowledge of the issues surrounding such an addiction and so will be able to identify with the problems facing members who have decided to address their alcohol or drug problems.
-They are not counsellors or drug workers.
+They will have some history of addiction to a substance or alcohol and/or homelessness and will be able to identify with the problems facing clients who have decided to address their alcohol, drug or housing problems.
+Bridge Mentors are not counsellors or drug workers.
 Their role is limited to a few hours a week of help and support.

-All mentors will have attended a detailed two day training course regarding their role.
+All Mentors will have attended a detailed two day Bridge training course regarding their role.

 What skills or experience are required?

 - The ability to be non-judgemental and understanding of people in difficult situations

 - Good listener

 - Friendly and approachable